zeeamd/learn-terraform-aws-control-tower-aft/README.md

 - Under developer tools (AFT acc) -> settings -> connections -> install apps for 4 repos forked from Hashicorp post successful deployment (manual)
 - Add AWSAFTExecution Role to service catalogue portfolio in Master acc post successful deployment (manual)
+- If an OU is created manually register it with AWS Control Tower